mohit4901/incidentmind/README.md

----
-title: IncidentMind
-emoji: 🛰️
-colorFrom: blue
-colorTo: gray
-sdk: docker
-app_port: 7860
-pinned: true
----

-# 🛰️ IncidentMind: Neural Evolution of Autonomous SREs
+#  IncidentMind: Neural Evolution of Autonomous SREs
 ### A Technical Whitepaper on Root-Cause Forensics via Group Relative Policy Optimization (GRPO)

 > **Abstract:** IncidentMind introduces a novel reinforcement learning framework for Site Reliability Engineering (SRE).
 By leveraging GRPO to ground Large Language Models in high-fidelity infrastructure telemetry, we eliminate diagnostic hallucinations and achieve surgical precision in automated service recovery.